int128/glob-changed-files-action/README.md

 This feature reduces a number of modules to process in a workflow.

-### Feature: Wildcard fallback
+### Fallback

-This action may fallback to generate wildcard patterns when the following cases:
+This action falls back for the following cases:

-- Any pattern in `paths-fallback` matched
+- Any pattern in `paths-fallback` is matched
 - Pull request contains more than 1,000 changed files

-For example, if the following path patterns are given,
+Here is an example workflow.

 ```yaml
 paths: |